Best Hotel Credit Cards for 2017

 Best if you’re lucky for a quick free stay

-The Citi® Hilton HHonors™ Visa Signature® Credit Card comes with a lot of perks.
+The Citi® Hilton Honors™ Visa Signature® Credit Card comes with a lot of perks.
 A nice one is the sign-up bonus: You'll earn two weekend-night certificates for free hotel stays if you make $2,500 in purchases within four months of opening your account.

-In addition to the sign-up bonus, you'll also earn 10 HHonors™ Bonus Points for every dollar that you charge on hotel stays at Hilton hotels.
+In addition to the sign-up bonus, you'll also earn 10 Honors™ Bonus Points for every dollar that you charge on hotel stays at Hilton hotels.
 You'll earn five bonus points for every dollar that you charge on airline and car rentals and three points for every dollar you spend on other purchases.

 Once you've earned enough points, you can turn them into free hotel stays or redeem them for other merchandise and experiences.